SensongAn/Meta-atoms-data-sharing/README.md

 # Cylinder shaped meta-atoms

 The input parameters, simulation environment and results are defined below:
+Please cite to our paper (https://pubs.acs.org/doi/abs/10.1021/acsphotonics.9b00966) if you are using this dataset.

 -   **Permittivity:** The meta-atoms are constructed with lossless materials with permittivities ranging from 12 to 25.
 The permittivity for each